DarkMode49/Multi_Thread_File_Find/README.md

 # Multi Thread File Find
 A modular ready-to-use cross-platform Python file finder.
 Multi-threaded and recursive

+# So nice of you
+Your 2$ donation to TRC20 `TVjhek46ypQxv3HEK7WtKqdGLoBuvztQRb` can help me not starve.

 ## Usage
 ```python
 from mtff import mtff